 Here’s What Sets New Era Apart:

 No Upfront Fees.
 A Debt Settlement company should never charge you until they’ve settled your debt.
 Not only is this the ethical way to charge for settlement services, but as per an FTC ruling effective October 27, 2010, it’s also the only legal way to charge for these types of services.
 Any settlement company trying to charge you upfront is breaking the law.

 - Experience.
 Many brand new debt settlement companies headed by prior mortgage industry people sprang up after the crash of the sub-prime mortgage industry in the 2000’s.
 Because of their inexperience in the industry, a lot of these settlement firms lack the connections with creditors that lead to the best settlement deals.
-New Era has been settling debts in Colorado for over 20 years and have removed over $250,000,000 from our clients’ debts in that time.
+New Era has been settling debts in Colorado for over 20 years and have removed over $250,000,000, across the company, from our clients’ debts in that time.

 - No “add-on” fees.
-To circument the law regarding settlement fees, many settlemeny companies have started charging for administrative fees, signing fees, consultation fees and various other excuses to get money from you.
+To circumvent the law regarding settlement fees, many settlement companies have started charging for administrative fees, signing fees, consultation fees and various other excuses to get money from you.
 At New Era, we charge only a settlement fee which is not paid for until the debt is fully settled.

 - End-to-end service.
 Some “debt settlement” agencies you may speak to are really only sales groups who look for debt settlement accounts to sell off to actual settlement firms who handle the negotiations.
 This creates a problem where your potentially sensitive financial data is being passed around between multiple third parties and the sales group who you initially spoke to has little interest or control in how the debt is actually settled.
 At New Era, you can rest assured that we handle your program from beginning to end with an in-house team of experts.

 Consumers in Colorado can get a FREE analysis of their debt.
 We will show you how much time and money you can save.
 Contact New Era Debt Solutions to get started.